SuspiciousCoder/EventDB/server/README.md

 pip install Eve

 And MongoDB.
-Defaults to a local instance.
+Defaults to a local instance .

 ## Testing